 My Noom App Results

-I lost 17 pounds, 1 pound more than my pre-set goal weight, and many of my groupmates have lost quote a bit more in the same time.
+It may not be as impressive as Brandy or Cobie, but while on Noom I lost 17 pounds.
+That was 1 pound more than my pre-set goal weight, and many of my groupmates have lost quote a bit more in the same time.

 You can see above that I did go back up over Christmas but considering my previous routine of plowing right through the holidays towards a bigger size in jeans, and considering how equipped I am to stay on track, I am pretty much fine with that- AND ready to keep going.